mpostol/OPC-UA-OOI/README.md

 •	Browsing (using the sematic) of the Metadata to selectively access requested Process Data

-•	Modeling and representation of the Metadata
+•	Modeling and representation of the Metadata - see whitepaper: [OPC UA Information Model Deployment] (goo.gl/TpAMMh)

-•	Validation semantic and consistency of the Metadata
+•	Validation semantic and consistency of the Metadata - see project [UANodeSetValidationUnitTestProject](https://github.com/mpostol/OPC-UA-OOI/tree/master/SemanticDataSolution/USNodeSetValidationUnitTestProject)

 ##Out of scope